 Cardinal O'Malley: Pope Francis Knows Immigrants Are the Future of the Church

-As the United States and Europe try to cope with a flood of immigrants, many of them children, Pope Francis and Boston’s Cardinal O’Malley work for an end to ‘globalized indifference.’
+As the United States and Europe try to cope with a flood of immigrants, many of them children, Pope Francis and Boston’s Cardinal O’Malley work to end ‘globalized indifference.’

-NEW YORK CITY, United States — The children are coming, illegally and alone, and they are coming by the tens of thousands.
+NEW YORK CITY, June 4, 2014 — The children are coming, illegally and alone, and they are coming by the tens of thousands.
 They are crossing the borders of the United States and they are risking the high seas to reach Europe.
 They trust their lives to criminals—to smugglers and traffickers.
 Many are effectively enslaved.
 Many do not survive.

 On Monday, President Barack Obama issued a memorandum meant to address the “urgent humanitarian situation” on the southwest border where the number of children from Mexico and Central America trying to cross without their parents may reach 60,000 this year.